flarehotspot/sdk-utils/sdk/mkdocs/docs/guides/routes-and-links.md

 This creates a link to the portal route named `portal.welcome` with a param `name` of value `Jhon`.

 ### Route Params {#route-params}
 Route params can be passed to the [Helpers.VueRoutePath](../api/http-helpers.md#vueroutepath) as key-value pairs.
-For example you have a route path `/users/:user_id/posts/:post_id`, and the [name](./routes-and-links.md#routename) of the route is `user.posts`, this is how you can create a link to that route with params:
+For example, if you have a route path `/users/:user_id/posts/:post_id` and the [name](./routes-and-links.md#routename) of the route is `user.posts`, this is how you can create a link to that route with params:
 ```html
 <router-link :to='<% .Helpers.VueRoutePath "user.posts" "user_id" "1" "post_id" "2" %>'>
     User posts